How it's made: I'm A Celebrity

 In early versions of the show, the contestants would be seen talking directly to a camera man.
 This doesn't happen now, except for during the trials and challenges which are a different kettle of fish.

 The waterfall is one of the most fake parts of the camp.
+There are no waterfalls here.
 In the past, a real (and very sexualised) shower has been used, but now they use a waterfall which apparently can be very cold.
 It's powered by a pump which gets switched off in the afternoons.

 Although the contestants have to find their own wood for the fire, that wood has already been chopped up and left around the camp area.
 There would be safety and environmental issues letting them roam through the jungle chopping down their own wood.